on May 15th, 2020 (JST) current information.

 Video and DVD

-Thailand uses a different video system (PAL) from Japan (NTSC).
-Products such as videos and DVDs sold in Thailand cannot be played on video players built to Japanese specifications.
-When watching a video, a region-free multi-player must be used.
+Thailand uses a different television encoding system (PAL) from Japan (NTSC).
+Products such as DVDs sold in Thailand cannot be played on video players built to Japanese specifications.
+When watching a DVDs, a region-free multi-player must be used.
 The DVD region code is 3 (Japan is 2).
 BD is the same code A used in Japan.

 Post Office Business Hours